techidaily/site-games-able/source/_posts/3-reasons-why-30fps-console-gaming-isnt-as-bad-as-you-think.md

  Specifically, a console title needs to balance elements like frame rate, game complexity, and resolution against the performance limitations of the platform in question.
 This represents a triangle of needs that often has to shift and change to meet performance demands.

- There are many[reasons to play PlayStation 5 titles in performance mode](https://www.makeuseof.com/use-ps5-performance-mode/) , where 60FPS may be reachable, but this can often only be achieved by reducing other elements of your game.
+ There are many [reasons to play PlayStation 5 titles in performance mode](https://www.makeuseof.com/use-ps5-performance-mode/) , where 60FPS may be reachable, but this can often only be achieved by reducing other elements of your game.
 Commonly, games will be locked to 30FPS to reduce the strain on performance and increase console stability.

 ![A photograph of a PlayStation 5 console and a DualSense wireless controller](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/stock-playstation-5.jpg)